dddrrreee/cs140e-25win/labs/4-interrupts/README.md

   3. `2-syscall`: `make check` passes.
 In particular, for `1-syscall.c`
       You can switch to User level, run a system call, and resume.

+Run the autograder as before but change the lab to `lab4`.
+If the autograder fails, ask one of the TAs to manually check you off

 -----------------------------------------------------------------
 #### Background: Why interrupts